rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 For this year, I plan to revisit the goals and results from this year's retrospective every three months, to see if I can change priorities or even drop and add some resolutions from the list.
 Of course, this ritual is a resolution in itself that went on my Personal Kanban Board.

 I've been doing this for the last four years now and each session went better than the previous one, with the method evolving and my outlook being more constructive than ever.
-So even if Christmas is already gone for the time being and you can only spare a few hours and - even better, if you don't follow my format but come up with your own - I'm sure it'll be a good exercise in self-actualisation.
+So even if Christmas is already gone for the time being and you can only spare a few hours and - even better, if you don't follow my format but come up with your own - I'm sure it'll be a good exercise in self-actualization.

 --